puttipongpoophonphun/Portfolio/README.md

 #### File:
 ![Sale_Dashboard.pbix](project/Sale_Dashboard.pbix)
 #### Description:
-This was done as a project for Modern Database Management at Thammasat University.
+This was done as a project for Modern Database Management class at Thammasat University.
 This dashboard is a Sales Performance Report designed to provide an overview of key financial metrics and detailed sales data for different products and locations.
 #### Skills:
 Data Cleaning, Data Transformation, Data Models, Data Visualization.
 #### Technology: